Maurice Jones-Drew: 2007 season

 In his second season in the NFL, Jones-Drew had already proven to be one of the most versatile running backs in the league.
-At the beginning of the 2007 season, Jones-Drew was considered arguably the best running back from the Class of 2006.
-Expectations were high, and although the preseason had its ups and downs, such as a dropped pass from Byron Leftwich in a 21–13 win against Green Bay, a high was provided by the 38-yard catch and run from Leftwich in a win against Tampa Bay.
-Overall, Jones-Drew averaged 4.6 yards per carry in the preseason.

 In his 2007 season debut, Jones-Drew's production was just average.
-During a 10-7 win against the Titans, Jones-Drew had 32 yards on seven carries in a game that produced just 48 rushing yards between Jones-Drew and Fred Taylor combined.
+During a 13–10 loss against the Tennessee Titans, Jones-Drew had 32 yards on seven carries in a game that produced just 48 rushing yards between Jones-Drew and Fred Taylor combined.
 Jones-Drew's fumble at the 8-yard line in the 4th quarter was the last scoring opportunity for the Jaguars in that game.
-Promises that the running game would get better as the season progressed were realized when Jones-Drew celebrated his first touchdown of the year after the fourth game of the season, in a 17-7 win against the Kansas City Chiefs.
+Promises that the running game would get better as the season progressed were realized when Jones-Drew celebrated his first touchdown of the year in the fourth game of the season, a 17–7 win against the Kansas City Chiefs.

-The following week against the Houston Texans, Jones-Drew recorded his first 100-yard rushing game of the season, rushing for 125 and 2 touchdowns on 12 carries.
-He also recorded 4 catches for 59 yards.
-In week 7 he scored the Jaguars only points in a Monday Night loss against the Indianapolis Colts.
-In week 10 he reached the 100-yard mark for the second and final time in the season, rushing for 101 yards and a touchdown against the Tennessee Titans.
+The following week against the Houston Texans, Jones-Drew rushed for 125 yards and two touchdowns on 12 carries to go along with four receptions for 59 yards.
+In Week 10, he rushed for 101 yards and a touchdown against the Tennessee Titans.
 He would score a touchdown in each of the following three weeks.
+In Week 16 against the Oakland Raiders, he had 140 scrimmage yards and a rushing touchdown in the 49–11 victory.
+He finished the season with 167 carries for 768 rushing yards and nine rushing touchdowns to go along with 40 receptions for 407 receiving yards.

 Although his role as a running back was diminished during the 2007 postseason, he still managed to impact the game with his capabilities as a receiver and a return man.
-In the Wildcard game against Pittsburgh he totaled 198 all-purpose yards and 2 touchdowns.
-His first touchdown was a 43-yard pass from David Garrard, his second was a 10-yard run which put the Jaguars up 28-10 in the third quarter.
-He also returned a kick-off 96 yards to set up the Jaguars' first score of the night, a Fred Taylor 1-yard run.
-He was named co-MVP of the game together with QB David Garrard.
-A week later against New England, he rushed for just 19 yards on 6 attempts as the Jaguars lost 31–20.
-He did manage to catch 6 passes for an additional 49 yards.
+In the Wild Card Round against Pittsburgh he totaled 198 all-purpose yards and two touchdowns.
+His first touchdown was a 43-yard pass from David Garrard, his second was a 10-yard run which put the Jaguars up 28–10 in the third quarter.
+He returned a kick-off 96 yards to set up the Jaguars' first score of the night, a Fred Taylor one-yard run.
+The Jaguars defeated the Steelers 31–29.
+A week later against New England, he had 68 scrimmage yards in the 31–20 loss in the Divisional Round.